amanantuley/C-Programming_Projects/README.md

 - **C Programming Language**: The primary language for all projects.
 - **GCC Compiler**: For compiling and running programs.
 - **File Handling**: Employed in multiple projects for data storage and management.
-- **Dynamic Memory Allocation**: Used in advanced data structure implementations.
+- **Dynamic Memory Allocation**: Used where applicable for optimized memory usage.

 ---